 A complete award nomination form consists of the following:

-After the awards nomination deadline, nominations are submitted to the award selection committee established for review that year.
-After finalist candidates have been selected by the committee, final approval for the winning candidate will be voted on by the awards committee and Women In Trucking executives.
-The finalist candidates will be notified by WIT and publicized to industry and trade media.
-The winning candidate will be announced at the award presentation.
+After the nomination deadline, all submissions are reviewed by the award selection committee appointed for that year.
+Finalists will be notified by WIT and may be publicized to industry and trade media.
+The winning candidate will be announced during the official award presentation.

-The winner of the 2025 DWLA will be announced during the TIA 2025 Capital Ideas Conference & Exhibition on Friday, April 11 in San Antonio, TX.
+The winner of the 2026 DWLA will be announced during the TIA 2026 Capital Ideas Conference & Exhibition taking place April 15-18 in Phoenix, AZ.
 (Upon notification of selection, the finalist must notify WIT if they plan to attend the conference.)

 Contact Lana Nichols